Monday, 11 November 2024

 Musée du Château de Lunéville

 At Lunéville itself, Léopold ordered construction of a tennis court in 1705 and the new wing which contained the royal apartments was also furnished with a billiard room.
 According to Henri Baumont the whole Court habitually gambled, often for large stakes.
-Leopold himself would stake huge sums, and usually lost; he often found himself unable to pay his debts.
+Leopold himself would stake huge sums, and usually lost; he often found himself unable to pay his debts: in 1709 d'Audiffret reported that the Duke owed 300,000 écus and had played for three days without funds.
 No-one resisted, not even the Duchess who had a passion for the German betting game lansquenet.
 On 15th September 1730 she wrote to the Duchess d'Aulede from Commercy, "We entertain ourselves well here with gaming, hunting and chasing birds (la pipée)".
-In 1731, Élisabeth-Charlotte still enjoyed gambling.
-The German traveller Keysler, on his way through Lunéville, reported that the new arrival was always able to try his fortune in the salons of the Regent.
+In 1731 the German traveller Keysler, on his way through Lunéville, reported that the new arrival was always able to try his fortune in the salons of the Regent.
 (Baumont, p.276)

 References